 Malignant pleural mesothelioma is a rare tumor that involves the lining of the lungs and chest wall.
 Approximately 3,000 new cases of mesothelioma are diagnosed each year.
 The major risk factor is exposure to asbestos, which has historically been used for its insulation properties.
-Those most at risk generally have had long-term exposure to it, such as construction workers, pipe fitters, and shipyard workers.
-It takes many years for mesothelioma to occur – it can develop 30 years after asbestos exposure.
+People who are most at risk generally have had long-term exposure to asbestos, for example, construction workers, pipe fitters, and shipyard workers.
+It takes many years for mesothelioma to develop; it can appear 30 years after asbestos exposure.

 Symptoms such as coughing and shortness of breath are subtle, and often people have no symptoms.
 As mesothelioma progresses, the disease restricts the lungs’ ability to expand, making breathing more difficult.

 Under the direction of Andrea Wolf, MD, the New York Mesothelioma Program (NYMP) at Mount Sinai provides comprehensive, multidisciplinary clinical care for patients with suspected or diagnosed malignant pleural mesothelioma.
 Specialists from surgery, medical oncology, radiation oncology, oncogeneral medicine, nutrition, and social work meet with each patient in a single setting at the NYMP clinic.
 Additional specialists in palliative medicine and psychiatry are also available, if needed.
 Social workers with expertise in providing care and services for mesothelioma patients arrange consultation with patients’ caregivers, if desired.
 Mount Sinai’s Center of Excellence for Thoracic Oncology supports the clinical care and research activities of the NYMP.